vinala/vinala/readme.md

 ### Development

 Lighty is open to the contributions of developers, the current released version of Lighty is `3.2` .
 However developers may instead opt to use the next beta version in [dev](https://gitlab.com/lighty/framework/tree/dev) branch aliased to `3.x-dev`.

+###### Install next beta release of Lighty

+You can install next release of Lighty in beta via [Composer](https://getcomposer.org/) by running this command in your terminal:

+	composer create-project lighty/lighty projet_name master-dev --prefer-dist

 ### Versions